codacy/codacy-rubocop/docs/description/Layout_FirstArrayElementIndentation.md

 Checks the indentation of the first element in an array literal where the opening bracket and the first element are on separate lines.
-The other elements' indentations are handled by the ArrayAlignment cop.
+The other elements' indentations are handled by `Layout/ArrayAlignment` cop.

+This cop will respect `Layout/ArrayAlignment` and will not work when `EnforcedStyle: with_fixed_indentation` is specified for `Layout/ArrayAlignment`.

 By default, array literals that are arguments in a method call with parentheses, and where the opening square bracket of the array is on the